json420/degu/doc/degu.client.rst

 >>> client = Client('/tmp/my.socket')  # AF_UNIX
 >>> client = Client(b'\x0000022')  # AF_UNIX

+(Read about the Client :ref:`client-address` argument for more details.)

+**Specifying "how" to connect to the server**

+**Server specification vs. TCP connections to same**

-`HTTPConnection`_ is somewhat overloaded with two distict problem domains:
+`HTTPConnection`_ and `HTTPSConnection`_ are somewhat overloaded with two distict problem domains:

-    1. Information about *how* to connect to a server (the socket address, plus an ``ssl.SSLContext`` in the case of HTTPS)
+    1. Information about "where* the server is, and about "how" to create TCP connections to the server

-    2. An actuall TPC connection to said server
+    2. The specific TCP connection(s) created from the above specification

 In contrast, :mod:`degu.client` decomposes this abstraction and handles (1) via the :class:`Client` class, and handles (2) via :class:`Connection`.